Online Catalogue

 b) Planting under cold structures or into glasshouses.

-There are advantages with both methods.
+There are advantages with all methods.
 With outside growing, a better, balanced plant can be produced and there is less chance of plants growing too tall.
-However, problems can arise in getting protection on the plants at the correct time.
+However, problems can arise in getting protection on the plants, or moving in, at the correct time.
 If planting in a cold glasshouse, the protection is always there, but fine summer weather can lead to tall growth and sometimes to earlier budding than is required.
-Planting outside and covering does have the advantage of allowing earlier planting, which will produce more breaks per plant and so a heavier crop of better quality flowers.

 A crop of Chrysanthemum Misty Cream and Golden